hyperledger/besu/docs/trie/parallel-merkle-trie.md

 4. **Wait for all parallel tasks to complete**
     - Use futures to track parallel work
-    - Block until all children are updated
+    - Block until all children are updated at each level

 5. **Reconstruct the branch with new children**
     - Create new branch node (immutable pattern)